sarang87/MockCurrencyApp/README.md

 The frontend subscribes to the updates and displaynig the real-time information in a table compoents

 ## Project components and running the code
-Use the package manager npm for backend and navigate to the directory
+Use the package manager npm for backend and navigate to the directory SSE-backend.

 ### Backend (Node.js)